lynchmaniac/poilight/README.md

 ```
 ## Specific style

-If you don't want a predifined style, you can put a style on each cell by using the CellContent with a CellStyle from POI, like this
+If you don't want a predifined style, you can put a style on each cell by using the CellContent class with a CellStyle object from POI, like this

 <pre><code>
 		Table table = new Table();